 Winter can be a dangerous time for our dogs.
 As dog parents, we need to watch out for our pups and make sure they don’t get hurt.
-Each season presents a new set of challenges, but winter has some obstacles that can be particularly lethal to your pup.
-Here are seven winter dangers that could kill your dog if you’re not careful.
+Winter starts on December 21st in the Northern Hemisphere and lasts until March 19th.

 1. Holiday Food

 The holidays are a fun time to get together with friends and family and enjoy a meal, but that meal can be fatal to your dog.
 There are some common foods around the holidays that are toxic or dangerous for pups.